The GameDev Business Handbook

 How are you distributing The GameDev Business Handbook?

 We have several options available: digital, hardcover (which includes a copy of the digital edition), Amazon Kindle and hardcover through Amazon (with Prime shipping).
 The digital edition is distributed via Gumroad.

 Is there a difference between the Gumroad Library digital version and the Kindle version?

 Yes.
-The Kindle version will include text with inline images, taking advantage of the Kindle e-reader’s baked in features.
+The Kindle version includes text with inline images, taking advantage of the Kindle e-reader’s baked in features.
 The Gumroad digital version is a full-color PDF that mirrors the layout of the hardcover edition.

 When will The GameDev Business Handbook be available outside the US, UK and Canada?

 How is region-specific content being handled in the book?